 Each summer, the UCM hosts Ted Mullin Fund Scholars in pediatric cancer laboratories, giving collegiate Ted Mullin “Hour of Power” participants an opportunity to advance their interest in science and cancer biology during a 10-week program.

-UCM is celebrating the fourth anniversary of the Adolescent and Young Adult Oncology Program, a collaborative program offering coordinated care for young adults ages 15-30 with cancer.
+UCM is celebrating the 12th anniversary of the Adolescent and Young Adult Oncology Program, a collaborative program offering coordinated care for young adults ages 15-30 with cancer.
 Future plans include, in collaboration with other national programs, the establishment of a consortium to facilitate more rapid development and availability of new molecular and biologic therapeutics.

 Thanks for your interest in the Hour of Power Relay for Sarcoma Research!